Chinese Railways

 Trans-Siberian Railway

 Russia was particularly keen because in 1860 Vladivostok (which means 'Lord of the East') had been taken from China, and this warm water base on the Pacific would only be viable if it had a railway link through Siberia all the way to Moscow.
-In March 1890, the future Tsar Nicholas II visited Vladivostok and pushed through the building of the Trans-Siberian railway 's eastern section based on the plans of Sergei Witte .
+In March 1890, the future Tsar Nicholas II visited Vladivostok and pushed through the building of the Trans-Siberian railway 's eastern section based on the plans drawn up by Sergei Witte .
 Although Russia could build a section along the north of the Heilongjiang (Amur) river the more direct route was through Qing controlled Manchuria.
 Li Hongzhang went, in secret, to Moscow and pocketed a 3 million rouble bribe to seal the ignominious deal.
-After the Sino-Japanese War (1894) Japan took control of Liaoning, but France, Germany and Russia mounted a determined ‘Triple Intervention ’ in 1895 to eject Japan from Liaoning, and Russia was the main beneficiary.
+After the Sino-Japanese War (1894) Japan took control of Liaoning, but France, Germany and Russia mounted a determined ‘Triple Intervention ’ in 1895 to eject Japan from Liaoning, and Russia became the main beneficiary.
 The Trans-Siberian Railway opened in 1904 and proved a faster and cheaper conduit for goods into China than by sea.
 The Russians built the Chinese Eastern Railway 1897-1903 together with the important 440 miles [708 kms] branch line from Harbin to Dalian (then called Port Arthur).
-Harbin remained a Russian dominated railway hub until the Sino-Soviet split in 1952.
+Harbin remained a Russian dominated railway hub until the Sino-Soviet split of 1952.

 Boxer Rebellion